 - Pickwick Lake at J.P.
 Coleman State Park: This scenic reservoir joins Alabama and Tennessee at Mississippi’s northeastern corner in a beautiful stretch of freshwater.
 Considered some of the best smallmouth bass fishing lakes in the U.S. fishermen here will also find an abundance of black bass, crappie, catfish, and paddlefish.

 - Neshoba County State Lake: This lake typically hosts an abundance of bass.
 Hybrid bass are mainly present in the spring or summer, while other types may be found in the fall or winter.

-For more fishing fun, visitors can also make stops at Lake Washington, the Mississippi Gulf Coast, Calling Panther Lake, or the Barnett Reservoir.
+For more fishing fun, visitors can also make stops at Lake Washington, Bay Springs Lake, Calling Panther Lake, or Enid Lake.